Pansions/LOL-S13-Worlds-Swiss-Stage-V.S-Group-Stage/README.md

 # LOL Worlds S13: Swiss Stage V.S Group Stage

-Riot games has switched from traditional group stage to swiss stage before knock-off stage.
-There are a lot of positive comment on swiss stage.
+Riot Games has switched from the traditional group stage to the Swiss stage before the knock-off stage.
+There are a lot of positive comments on the Swiss stage.
 Some would even describe it as the fairest method for electing the strongest team.
 However, is that so?
-I build a small program to test it.
+I built a small program to test it.

 ## Dependent tools

-I used following third-party dependent tools:
+I used the following third-party dependent tools:

 - [numpy] - Math tool
 - [matplotlib] - For plotting the result